hc20k/LLMChat/README.md

 Setup a server to run the bot on so it can run when your computer is off 24/7.
 For this guide, I will be using DigitalOcean, but you can use any server host you want.
 Skip this section if you already have a server or want to run it locally.

-1. Create a DigitalOcean account [here](https://m.do.co/c/9486feaf370c)
+1. Create a DigitalOcean account [here](https://cloud.digitalocean.com/registrations/new)
->Referral link for $200 credit for 60 days.
-You can use this to run the bot for free for 2 months.

 1. Create a droplet
  - [Open your dashboard](https://cloud.digitalocean.com/droplets)